jerryjappinen/bellevue-v1/NOTES.md

 ### Known issues

 - SCSS breaks when running tests breaks still
-	- For some reason all SCSS are compiled when tests are run
+	- All SCSS files are compiled when tests are run
-	- They break as they only work when imported in a centralised manifest file
+	- But some are designed to only work when imported in a centralised manifest file, as they don't `@import` all their dependencies
+	- Possible solution: update regexp in `test/unit/index.js` that excludes main.js to also exclude these style files